Diversifying Your Investments

 I get concerned when I see people who have their entire portfolio in Serviced Accommodation.
 While I think Serviced Accommodation can be a fantastic strategy, it’s very unregulated, unlike HMOs which are highly regulated.
 The risk is at some point some regulation is going to come in for Serviced Accommodation, and I worry that some people’s businesses might be wiped out overnight, so it’s really important for you to diversify within your property investing.

-"So it's really important to find whatever wealth creation channel resonates best with you and do that first"
+“So it’s really important to find whatever wealth creation channel resonates best with you and do that first.”

 Investing in Stocks